Diversity-Related Training: What Is It Good For?

 For others, the very fact that the company has diversity-related training is proof that it is a non-biased institution.
 This perception often reduces concerns about bias and discrimination – by oneself or others.
 As a consequence, people not only become more likely to act in more biased ways, but they also react with increased skepticism and hostility when colleagues claim to have been discriminated against.

-Meanwhile, those who are discriminated against become more likely to rationalize mistreatment by others in the institution after undergoing diversity-related training (for the same reason, because they believe the institution must be fair in virtue of its commitment to diversity-related training).
+Meanwhile, those who are discriminated against become more likely to rationalize mistreatment by others in the institution after undergoing diversity-related training (for the same reason, because they believe the institution must be fair in virtue of its commitment to diversity-related training; indeed, minority employees are often called upon to lead diversity reviews themselves).
 Consequently, they become less likely to actually report or address wrongdoing.

 Resources on these points: